Stuart Card

-Stuart K. Card (born December 21, 1943), an American researcher and retired senior research fellow at Xerox PARC, is considered to be one of the pioneers of applying human factors in human–computer interaction.
-With Jock D. Mackinlay, George G. Robertson and others he invented a number of Information Visualization techniques.
+Stuart K. Card (born December 21, 1943) is an American researcher and retired senior research fellow at Xerox PARC.
+He is considered to be one of the pioneers of applying human factors in human–computer interaction.
+With Jock D. Mackinlay, George G. Robertson and others he invented a number of information visualization techniques.
 He holds numerous patents in user interfaces and visual analysis.

 Biography

-Card received a B.A. in physics from the Oberlin College in 1966, and a Ph.D. in psychology from Carnegie Mellon University.
+Card received a B.A. in physics from Oberlin College in 1966, and a Ph.D. in psychology from Carnegie Mellon University.

 He started working as an adjunct faculty member at Stanford University in the late 1960s.
-Since 1974 he has been working at PARC and was the Area Manager of the User Interface Research group.
+Since 1974 he had been working at PARC and was the Area Manager of the User Interface Research group.
 He retired from PARC in 2010 but has been a consulting professor in Stanford University's Computer Science department.

 Card received several awards.
 In 2000 he was awarded the CHI Lifetime Achievement Award from the Association for Computing Machinery's SIGCHI, and became Fellow of the Association for Computing Machinery.
 In 2001 he was elected to the CHI Academy.

-And in 2007, he was elected a member of the National Academy of Engineering, and was awarded The Franklin Institute's Bower Award and Prize for Achievement in Science.
+In 2007, he was elected a member of the National Academy of Engineering, and was awarded The Franklin Institute's Bower Award and Prize for Achievement in Science.
 On May 26, 2008, Card was made an Honorary Doctor of Science by Oberlin College.